akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 Java
 :  @@snip [BasicPersistentBehaviorTest.java](/akka-persistence-typed/src/test/java/jdocs/akka/persistence/typed/BasicPersistentBehaviorTest.java) { #structure }

-The first important thing to notice is the `Behavior` of a persistent actor is typed to the type of the `Command` because this is the type of message a persistent actor should receive.
+The first important thing to notice is the @apidoc[typed.Behavior] of a persistent actor is typed to the type of the `Command` because this is the type of message a persistent actor should receive.
 In Akka this is now enforced by the type system.

-The components that make up an `EventSourcedBehavior` are:
+The components that make up an @apidoc[typed.*.EventSourcedBehavior] are:

 * `persistenceId` is the stable unique identifier for the persistent actor.
 * `emptyState` defines the `State` when the entity is first created e.g. a Counter would start with 0 as state.